btwooton/btwooton.github.io/projects/war-tankz.md

 In this project, my role was to design and implement the tank mechanics, projectiles, physics, and power up mechanics.
 The most challenging aspect in coding up the game logic for this project was figuring out how to get the projectile physics to work such that projectiles could richochet off of any obstacle on the map.

 This project taught me how to design a game that has balanced gameplay mechanics, which turned out to be more challenging than actually writing the code to implement the game.
 I also learned how to apply the concepts of OOP, collision detection, managing game objects with uniform interfaces, and randomization in a slightly more complex project than I had done previously.
-I also learned how to work with a team of developers towards a common goal, and how to cope with differing work habits and coding styles.
+Additionally, I learned how to work with a team of developers towards a common goal, and how to cope with differing work habits and coding styles.

 A gameplay sample of this project can be viewed at the <a href="https://github.com/d-k-k/EZ/wiki/Programs-made-by-students-with-EZ">EZ Java project page</a>